khalilmasri/Skype/README.md

 The server is necessary because there is not way for a client to know other clients public IP address when most IP addresses on the web are dynamic and may change from time to time.

 More on on the [server here](https://github.com/khalilmasri/Skype/tree/main/src/server).
+More on on the [setting up Postgres](https://github.com/khalilmasri/Skype/tree/main/postgres).

 ###  Build System

 The build is done using CMake and to facilitate this process we use the script `./build.sh`.
-This script will produce and run 3 binaries - ./build/bin/server`,  `./build/bin/client` and `./build/bin/test_client`.
+This script will produce and run 3 binaries - `./build/bin/server`,  `./build/bin/client` and `./build/bin/test_client`.

 `test_client` is used to test the communication with a deployed `server`.
 More in the [server readme](https://github.com/khalilmasri/Skype/tree/main/src/server).